Developer’s guide to multi-agent patterns in ADK

 The same principle applies to an AI agent.
 A single agent tasked with too many responsibilities becomes a “Jack of all trades, master of none.”
 As the complexity of instructions increases, adherence to specific rules degrades, and error rates compound, leading to more and more “hallucinations.”
 If your agent fails, you shouldn’t have to tear down the entire prompt to find the bug.

 Reliability comes from decentralization and specialization.
-Multi‑Agent Systems (MAS) allow you to build the AI equivalent of a microservices architecture.
+Multi‑Agent Systems (MAS) let you build the AI equivalent of a micro‑services architecture.
 By assigning specific roles (a Parser, a Critic, a Dispatcher) to individual agents, you build systems that are inherently more modular, testable, and reliable.

 1. Sequential Pipeline Pattern (aka the assembly line)